People use tablets for different things. Some browse the web, others read their email and some use it as an entertainment device.

 If you don’t want to mess around with cables or formatting, or if you’re an Apple iPad owner, a wireless storage drive will be more convenient.

 Apple doesn’t make it easy for iPad users to add extra storage to their tablets.
-The device doesn’t include a USB port and uses a proprietary charging port, either 30-pin in the iPad 2 or the new Lightning connector.
+The device doesn’t include a USB port and uses a proprietary charging port, either 30-pin or the Lightning connector.

 A wireless hard drive is a good alternative, where you can store music, movies and photos and access them via a dedicated app, as well as uploading photographs.